 Last minute gift ideas create a sense of urgency that pushes shoppers to act fast.
 When buyers feel time slipping away, conversion rates rise - and for print-on-demand sellers prepared to meet the moment, those rushed purchases are some of the most profitable orders of the year.

-In this guide, we'll cover high-performing last minute gift ideas, the operational reality behind making them ship on time, and the data we've seen across hundreds of thousands of orders on what actually converts when the clock is ticking.
+In this guide we’ll cover high-performing last minute gift ideas, the operational reality behind making them ship on time, and the data we’ve seen across hundreds of thousands of orders on what actually converts when the clock is ticking.

 Why Last Minute Gifts Are a Goldmine for Sellers